You deployed a Firebase Cloud Function. From the frontend:

 const fns = getFunctions(app);

-// ✅ matches the function
+// right: matches the region from functions:list

 const fns = getFunctions(app, 'us-east1');